kamalkumar1/XamarinPhoneContact/README.md

 # XamarinPhoneContact
-used to gets mobile contacts
+Used to fetch the mobile contact for both iOS and android.